Reach out to us if you have any concerns about securing your spot at NYU Steinhardt, and we’ll do everything we can to help.

 Visit the NYU Housing website to find detailed information on the types of residences available.

 The NYU Center for Student Life provides students with general advice and resources in the apartment search process.
-Although the Center for Student Life does not provide actual apartments, links to housing search websites, a housing and roommate registry exclusively viewable to the NYU Community, market information, a discount broker, tenant resources, and other links are provided on the Off-Campus Living page.
+Although the Center for Student Life does not provide actual apartments, links to housing search websites, a housing and roommate registry exclusively viewable to the NYU Community, market information, a discount broker, tenant resources, and other links are provided on the Off-Campus Living website.

 Contact the NYU Center for Student Life at 212-998-4411.